frankdai/MP3-Streamer/README.md

 Mobile Web Music Player Made of HTML5, CSS3, Bootstrap, Backbone.js in frontend and Node.js/Express.js in the backend.

-Checkout the demo: [107.191.53.111:3000](http://107.191.53.111:3000)
+Checkout the demo: [107.191.53.111:3000](http://107.191.53.111:3000) Use username "test" and password "test123" to login.

 To use, first clone this respoitory,